nswccd-devsecops/dod-root-ca-and-cac/README.md

 ansible-playbook --ask-become-pass ./dod-root-ca-and-cac-installer.yml
 ```

-Enter your sudo password when prompted.
+Don't run this command with `sudo`, but enter your sudo password when prompted to "become".

-Restart your web browser, or reboot.
+**Reboot.**